Hellinus/hellinus.github.io_/_posts/Game Design/Notes/2025/2025-10-07-#044 An Architectural Approach to Level Design - Chapter 5 - Communicating through Environment Art.md

 - **Constructivist methods**: structure challenges, feedback, and punishments in such a way that players are motivated to iterate their play to overcome or master gameplay challenges.

 ## SYMBOLS AND VISUAL DESIGN IN GAMES
+The pairing of visual art and procedural behaviors in game objects allows players to build strong associations between game objects and gameplay mechanics.
+These objects therefore become **symbols** of the gameplay mechanics they represent.

 ### Implementing Symbols in Games
+Prefabricated objects have consistent behavior and the player will eventually build a literacy of their havits as defined by their scripted behaviors.

+For environment art-intensive games, it is important to establish what portion of the scenery is a gameplay symbol and what is simply environment art.

+> L.A.
+Noire: uses gold color to distinguish interactive buildings from non-interactive buildings.

+Two rules when building environmental symbols in games:
+1. Each symbol must have a unique appearance, even from similar environment art objects.
+2. Each symbol must be repeated so the player learns what it means through repetition.

 ### Teaching with Symbols in Games
+The repeatability of prefabricated game objects used as gameplay symbols allows these objects to become enforcers of the previously studied teaching methods: operant conditioning, the Montessori Method, and constructivism.

 #### Introducing Symbols
+Super Mario Bros. and Super Meat Boy: introduce symbols in the form of actual game objects or level geometry arrangements by allowing players to interact with them through their avatar’s abilities.

+SWARM!: introducing an unconventional core mechanic to players: luring enemies into traps instead of fighting them directly.
+This mechanic was further used to unlock doors that would open when all enemies in an area were defeated.

+To teach the relationship between the player, enemies, and environmental puzzles:
+1. Introduced the enemies far from any traps to communicate that the player could not directly defeat them with the default character.
+2. Enemy spawn points were set up in an area surrounded by traps, so players could watch the enemies hit the traps and explode.
+3. The player was put in a situation where he or she could lead the enemies into the traps, which would open a door.

+> The three pieces were all located within one screenshot’s view of each other so players could easily see their relationship.

 #### Symbols as Guides
+Symbols are important tools not only for introducing mechanics early, but also for conveying the message of **what actions to take** throughout entire games.

+> Portal:
+> 1. There are caution signs at the beginning of the game’s test chamber puzzles that describe what hazards are inside.
+As players visit new rooms, see the symbols, then play the rooms themselves, they learn which symbols correspond to specific mechanics.
+>
+> 2. Another layer of symbol occurs within the level geometry itself, where specific layouts of wall panels and masses are arranged according to the metrics of specific actions.
+As such, a player who enters a room and sees signs that indicate inertia-based puzzles, and then encounters the deep pit, wide canyon, and tilted wall panels consistent with the game’s inertia puzzles will know what actions to take.

+As players learn what each symbol means, they will train themselves to search for them as indicators of what to do next in your game levels.

 ### Designing and Placing Symbols for Effective Communication
+Good principles of visual communication are vital not only for the aesthetic quality of each symbol, but also to make them stand out from other, non-symbolic pieces of environment art.

 #### Basic Color Theory